mikaelpoli/mikaelpoli/README.md

 ### Hi there 👋

-- 🔭 I’m a post-graduate MSc trainee building my research skills in clinical developmental psychology
-- 🌱 Exploring data analysis methods and techniques
+- 🔭 Psychology BSc and MSc on a Data Science MSc journey
 - ⚡ I like big paintings
 ---
 ### &nbsp;Languages: